eelsirhc/pyMarsTime/docs/index.rst

-..
-Mars24 documentation master file, created by sphinx-quickstart on Fri Jun  1 10:10:47 2012.
+.. marstime documentation master file, created by sphinx-quickstart on Fri Jun  1 10:10:47 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Mars24 python module documentation
+marstime python module documentation
 ==================================

 Contents: